Analogy of The Black Cat in a Dark Room Looking for The Truth The Importance of Truth-Seeking

 Eventually, you find something else moving in the darkness, but what is it?
 It doesn’t feel like a cat or act like a cat.
 You don’t know what it is.
 What are the possibilities?
 Let’s pretend it’s the cat we’ve always been looking for and call the search a success!
 Ouch, it bit me.

-There is one story of animals from all over the globe traveling to the middle east to get on a boat.
+There is one story about animals from all over the globe traveling to the Middle East to get on a boat.
 It’s got every kind of supernatural thing, from talking snakes to angels, demons, and zombies.
-Religious theology is the way a caveman might explain the unknown.
+Religious theology is the way an ancient cave dweller might explain the unknown.
 (3)

 Religion is pretending you are looking for a black cat in a dark room.
 You don’t want to look lazy, stupid, or incompetent, so you shout, I found it!
 Other people are interested in your discovery because they can’t find the cat either.